 Germany

-The region is important because AI responses can differ depending on the country, language, available sources, and the user’s cultural context.
+The region matters because AI answers can differ depending on the country, language, available sources and the user’s cultural context.

 The industry helps define the main area of the brand’s activity.